 Any student that participates in violence, threats of violence or other dangerous behaviors such as inciting panic, fighting, misuse of equipment will not be tolerated at Greene County Career Center.
 Students have a right to a hostile-free environment.
-Students that engage in violence, threats of violence or dangerous behaviors will be dismissed from the program of study and may be referred to law enforcement.
+Students that engage in violence, threats of violence or dangerous behaviors will be dismissed from the Peace Officer Basic Training Academy and may be referred to law enforcement.